A new short story in The Razor!

 May Day, a celebration of spring, marks the appearance in The Razor of my …

 Sharon Kirsch is a writer of fiction and narrative non-fiction.
 Her recent memoir, The Smallest Objective, is the winner of a 2021 Vine Award for Canadian Jewish Literature.

-Sharon’s second book of narrative non-fiction, The Smallest Objective, is now available as an e-book on Amazon.com and Kobo.com, with the print edition to be released by New Star Books, Vancouver, later this year.
+Sharon’s second book of narrative non-fiction, The Smallest Objective, is now available as an e-book on Amazon.com and Kobo.com, with the print edition to be released by New Star Books on May 28, 2020.
 The objective, the microscope lens belonging to the narrator’s grandfather, enables great clarity of vision.
 It counts, too, as one of many items the narrator retrieves from her family home as she pursues the rumour of buried treasure.
 Together, these objects and the several personalities they represent—a celebrated bum turned raconteur, a botanist, a young woman seized with newfound opportunities—offer a vantage point on 20th-century Montreal.
 Not least is the narrator’s mother, battling memory loss as her daughter reveals a legacy of unexpected secrets and willed forgetfulness.
 The Smallest Objective is now available in a new e-book edition, including family photos.
 To purchase the e-book, click here.
 To purchase the print edition, click here.